rwiren/central-brain/README.md

 ---

 ## <a name="global-validation"></a>🌐 Global Validation
-This sensor node contributes data to global networks, allowing us to validate our local findings against community data (I added another rpi4 sensor node for testing also on the balcony, however will move it to anothe location soon.)
+This sensor node contributes data to global networks, allowing us to validate our local findings against community data (I added another rpi4 sensor node for testing also on the balcony, however my plan is move it to another location soon.)

 | Network | Station ID | Status |
 | :--- | :--- | :--- |